 Procedure Before each use Every 8-10 Hours Every 40 Hours

 Check engine oil level A

 Check general equipment condition A

 Check that cutting disk turns freely (with a long stick only) A

 Visually inspect knife for damage A

 Check knife and wear plate for sharpness A

 Check knife and wear plate attachment screws A

 Check for any loose nut and bolts A

 Check knife to wear plate gap A

 Check belt tension and condition 1 st time 1 hour A

 Check tire pressure A

-Change engine oil 1 st time 5 hours A
+Change engine oil 1sttime 5 hours A

 Inspect or replace drive belt A

 Inspect or replace spark plug A

 Inspect or replace air filter and precleaner A

 There are two bearings, one outside and the other inside the housing.
 The bearings are greased when they are new, but it is recommended to grease them after a couple hours of use.

+greased when they are new, but it is recommended ed to grease them after a couple hours of use.
 One or two pumps is sufficient.
 Be careful not to over grease.
 Over lubrication can damage the bearings.